 We’ve all heard that to avoid wrinkles, dark spots, and things much worse like skin cancer, you need to try and stay out of the sun.
 But what if your hobby or profession requires you to be out in the sun daily, then what are you supposed to do?

-First thing first, whether you’re hitting the slopes or golfing, you need to be aware of two important sun protection acronyms when shopping for sun resistant apparel: SPF and UPF.
+First things first, whether you’re hitting the slopes or golfing, you need to be aware of two important sun protection acronyms when shopping for sun resistant apparel: SPF and UPF.

 SPF is short for sun protection factor, and this is the number you commonly see on sun screen bottles.
 SPF indicates how well sunscreen will protect your skin from UVB rays, the type of rays that causes sunburn and can lead to skin cancer.
 The biggest issue when it comes to sunscreen and SPF ratings, is once you start doing something like horseback riding, you need to keep reapplying to get the same protection.
 If you’re doing a sport like golf day after day, there will be times you missed reapplying.
 That is why it’s important to add sun protective clothing to your daily outerwear choices.